yuutayamada/mykie-el/README.md

 'self means use overriding major-mode keys by self-insert-command keys. if you set nil, then don't overriding major-mode key.

-I was mentioned before, there is a problem, several program is using :C-u key to change the key's behavior.
+Although, I mentioned before, there is a problem, several program are using :C-u key to change the behavior of keys.
 To avoid major-mode key overriding, you can specify specific modes like this:

 ```lisp
 (setq mykie:major-mode-ignore-list '(emacs-lisp-mode)
       mykie:minor-mode-ignore-list '(diff-minor-mode))
 ```

-You can use below configuration to avoid overriding major-mode key.
+Also you can use below configuration to avoid overriding major-mode key.
 This way ignores overriding major-mode keys.

 ```lisp